 Appalachia

 Summary

 Appalachia (/ˌæpəˈlæə, -lə, -lʃə/)[4] is a geographic region located in the central and southern sections of the Appalachian Mountains of the eastern United States.
-It stretches from the western Catskill Mountains of New York state into Pennsylvania, continuing on through the Blue Ridge Mountains and Great Smoky Mountains into northern Georgia and Alabama.[5]
-In 2021, the region was home to an estimated 26.3 million people, of whom roughly 80% were white.[1]
+Its boundaries stretch from the western Catskill Mountains of New York into Pennsylvania, continuing on through the Blue Ridge Mountains and Great Smoky Mountains into northern Georgia, Alabama, and Mississippi, with West Virginia being the only state in which the entire state is within the boundaries of Appalachia.[5]
+In 2021, the region was home to an estimated 26.3 million people, of whom roughly 80% were White.[1]

+Appalachia